 Alaska Birth Records Search

-Alaska’s Department of Health and Social Services, Division of Public Health collects, manages and maintains all Alaskan birth records.
+Alaska’s Department of Health and Social Services, Division of Public Health collects, manages and maintains all AK birth records.
 Birth records have been kept and maintained since 1880.

 Table of Contents

-Mail orders generally take 4-6 weeks so if you need one sooner; you will want to visit in person or use the online VitalChek system.
+Mail orders generally take 4-6 weeks so if you need one sooner; you will want to visit in person or perform Alaska birth records search online.